-- Review and approve corporate goals and objectives relevant to the compensation of the Executive Officers, evaluate the performance of the Executive Officers in light of those goals and objectives on an annual basis, and, based on this evaluation and after considering the CEO’s recommendations, set the compensation level of the Executive Officers
+- Review and approve corporate goals and objectives relevant to the compensation of the Executive Officers, evaluate the performance of the Executive Officers in light of those goals and objectives on an annual basis, and, based on this evaluation and after considering the CEO’s recommendations, set the compensation level of the Executive Officers.

 - Review and approve recommended changes to the target total annual compensation of any Executive Officer.
 Changes subject to the review and approval of the Committee pursuant to this Section 2(e) may include changes to such person’s annual base salary, bonus and other annual incentives, or options, equity grants and participation in supplemental executive retirement plans or other long-term incentive compensation plans.

 - Review and recommend to the independent members of the Board employment agreements or other severance arrangements, including change-in-control provisions, plans or agreements, for the CEO, and any amendments, supplements or policy modifications thereto.
-Review and approve employment agreements or other severance arrangements, including change-in-control provisions, plans or agreements, for Executive Officers, and any amendments, supplements or policy modifications thereto.
+Review and approve employment agreements or other severance arrangements, including change-in-control provisions, plans or agreements, for current and prospective Executive Officers, and any amendments, supplements or policy modifications thereto.